Josephine Van Lierop Principal Lawyer, Employment Law

-Josephine is an employment lawyer with Slater and Gordon Lawyers based in London and Edinburgh.
+Josephine is a principal lawyer and head of the employment law team at Slater and Gordon Lawyers in Edinburgh.

 She qualified as a barrister and solicitor in New Zealand in 2002 and qualified in the UK as a solicitor in 2010 and so has a number of years' experience working across different jurisdictions.
 Josephine is a discrimination expert and has experience acting for whistleblowers, particularly senior executives in the City, and across other organisations, including in the public and voluntary sectors.
 Josephine has conducted a number of high value settlements in these areas as well as successfully litigated claims in the Employment Tribunals.